My husband loves mushrooms and my boy’s love pasta so when I saw this recipe for Vegan Mushroom Lasagna, I knew I had to try it.

 - Original recipe called for “2% reduced-fat milk”.
 I used SoDelicious Coconut Milk in a carton (not canned coconut milk).
 I’m not sure what would happen if you used another non-dairy milk.

 - Original recipe called for “grated Parmigiano-Reggiano cheese”.
 I used nutritional yeast “parmesan”.
 I take the large nutritional yeast flakes and put them in a coffee grinder and grind them to a fine “parmesan” type consistency.
-I sometimes add a little pink himalayan salt and even walnuts to make a vegan “parmesan cheese”.
+I sometimes add a little Himalayan pink salt and even walnuts to make a vegan “parmesan cheese”.
 If you wanted to make the dish vegetarian instead of vegan, you could just use regular parmesan cheese or the grated cheese the original recipe called for.